Important Global Message

 - No evidence exists that fluoridated water at the levels prescribed for human consumption is harmful to animals or pets.

-The Biscayne Aquifer, an underground geologic formation, is the source of raw water for the Miami-Dade County Water and Sewer Department (WASD).
-Approximately 330 million gallons per day (mgd) are withdrawn from the aquifer through wells extending an average of 80 feet below the ground surface to meet the needs of the community.
+Approximately 330 million gallons per day (mgd) are withdrawn from the Biscayne Aquifer through wells extending an average of 80 feet below the ground surface to meet the needs of the community.

 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activity.
 In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) regulates the contaminants in water provided by public water systems.

 Water suppliers use a variety of treatment processes to remove contaminants from drinking water.
-These individual processes may be arranged in a "treatment train" to remove undesirable contaminants from the water.
 The most commonly used processes include filtration, flocculation and sedimentation, and disinfection.
-Some treatment trains also include ion exchange and adsorption.
+Additional treatments include ion exchange and adsorption.
 A typical water treatment plant would have only the combination of processes needed to treat the contaminants in the source water used by the facility.
-If you want to know what types of treatment are used for your water supply, contact your local water supplier or public works department.
+If you want to know what types of treatments are used for your water supply, contact your local water supplier or public works department.

 Miami-Dade County water is pumped to WASD's water treatment facilities and in some areas to municipal water treatment facilities: Hialeah, John E. Preston, Alexander Orr and the South Dade Water Supply System.